 Alternatively, to facilitate the manufacturing process of a device with the bootloader sample, it is possible to decouple this process and program the sample HEX file and the HEX file containing the public key hashes separately.

-scripts\bootloader to create and provision the keys manually.
+scripts/bootloader folder to create and provision the keys manually.

 You must erase the UICR before programming the bootloader.
-On nRF9160, the UICR can only be erased by erasing the whole chip.
-To do so on the command line, call
+On the nRF9160, the UICR can only be erased by erasing the entire chip:

 west flashwith the

-In SEGGER Embedded Studio, choose Target > Connect J-Link and then Target > Erase All to erase the whole chip.
+In SEGGER Embedded Studio, choose Target -> Connect J-Link and then Target -> Erase All to erase the whole chip.

 The bootloader uses the Bootloader storage library to access provisioned data.

 The sample supports the following development kits:

 This sample can be found under